jim2ola/iris_dataset/README.md

 ## Iris_Dataset_Analysis

 This project demonstrates advanced data analysis of the iris dataset using **Python**.
-We will be doing classification by supervised machine learning algorithm - Logistic Regression.
+We will be doing classification by supervised machine learning algorithm - Logistic Regression and unsupervised machine learning algorithm - Kmeans Clustering.

 ### Problem Statement